ksivaa/aiogram/docs/dispatcher/observer.rst

 Observer
 ########

 Observer is used for filtering and handling different events.
-That is part of internal API with some public methods and is recommended to don't use methods is not listed here.
+It is part of an internal API with some public methods and it is not recommended to use methods not listed here.

-In `aiogram` framework is available two variants of observer:
+In `aiogram` framework observer is available in two variants:

 - `EventObserver <#eventobserver>`__
 - `TelegramEventObserver <#telegrameventobserver>`__